 “Can I include agency work in my personal portfolio?”

 ⚠️ Attention, freelance writers... our friends at The Write Life have released their 2020 writer's bundle to help you earn more as a writer.
 If you're a freelance writer or have ever considered giving it a shot, this investment (which is 95% OFF until Wednesday only) may be just what you need.
 Learn more here.

 “I’ve been a graphic designer for some 17ish years now & have decided to fly solo so I’m attempting to get my portfolio together.
 Some of my work I’m really very proud of & I’d like to display it but I’m wondering if I need permission from the studios where I produced it?”

 Whether or not you can put company projects in your portfolio is a serious question.

-Like many of us, you most likely got your start working in-house at an agency, studio, or corporate office.
-Years later, you either get laid off or leave the job to become a freelance designer.
+Maybe you, like many freelancers, got your start working in-house at an agency, studio, or corporate office and then you decide, years later, to become a freelance designer.

 Enter your email.
 Grow your business.

 Submit your email below and join 45,000+ creatives who get our most helpful content via email every week.
 100% free.
 Unsubscribe anytime.
 Privacy protected.